140 Degrees Fahrenheit To Celsius

 Q5: Is it easier to use Fahrenheit or Celsius?

 A: This is largely a matter of personal preference and familiarity.
 Celsius is generally considered more straightforward due to its even increments and logical zero point.
-However, many people are more accustomed to Fahrenheit due to regional usage.
+Still, many people are more accustomed to Fahrenheit due to regional usage.

 Conclusion